electricStove/lindenmayer_system_generator/README.md

 # Lindenmayer System Generator
+This project is currently a work in progress.
+Everything is usable, I am just working on the UI/UX on the main menu.
+I will also be working on adding zooming and scrolling once your image is generated.

-A fun side project that uses Python's `Tkinter` and `Turtle` libraries to create and visualize Lindenmayer Systems (L-Systems).
+This is a fun side project that uses Python's `Tkinter` and `Turtle` libraries to create and visualize Lindenmayer Systems (L-Systems).
 These systems, often used to generate fractals, can be customized by defining a starting axiom and some rules.

 This is a recreation of an older project I originally built using Unity and C#.
 This version relies solely on Python's standard library.